Nilgiri Tea SFTGFOP1

 Brew with fresh boiling water and infuse for 3 to 5 minutes

-This new seasons Nilgiri Leaf Tea SFTGFOP1 ( Super Fine Tippy Golden Flowery Orange Pekoe 1 ) is a fine example of Nilgiri Teas.
+This Nilgiri Leaf Tea SFTGFOP1 ( Super Fine Tippy Golden Flowery Orange Pekoe 1 ) is a fine example of Nilgiri Teas.
 Grown in the famous Indian tea growing district of the Nilgiri Hills.
 A bright copper coloured liquor in cup with a delicate smooth taste.

 Nilgiri Tea SFTGFOP1